The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 6. The Investment, the ROI, and the Business Case

-Chairside saliva testing is a point-of-care diagnostic method that uses biomarkers in saliva — primarily aMMP-8 (active matrix metalloproteinase-8) — to detect active tissue degradation in the mouth before clinical signs become visible.
-A 5-minute test performed by a dental assistant produces a color-coded score that reveals whether a patient's immune system is actively breaking down oral tissues, providing molecular-level diagnostic data that X-rays and probing alone cannot capture.
-This page covers the science behind saliva diagnostics, a proven clinical workflow, the impact on patient trust and case acceptance, and the business case for a $5,000 investment that pays for itself.
+Chairside saliva testing is a point-of-care screening method that uses biomarkers in saliva — primarily aMMP-8 (active matrix metalloproteinase-8) — to detect active tissue degradation in the mouth before clinical signs become visible.
+A 5-minute test performed by a dental assistant produces a color-coded score that reveals whether a patient's immune system is actively breaking down oral tissues, providing molecular-level clinical data that X-rays and probing alone cannot capture.
+This page covers the science behind saliva screening, a proven clinical workflow, the impact on patient trust and case acceptance, and the business case for an investment that pays for itself.

-The diagnostic gap in dentistry refers to the disconnect between the molecular-level biomarker testing available in general medicine and the clinical-observation-only tools still standard in most dental practices.
-For fifty years, the diagnostic toolkit in a dental practice has remained essentially unchanged.
+The clinical gap in dentistry refers to the disconnect between the molecular-level biomarker testing available in general medicine and the clinical-observation-only tools still standard in most dental practices.
+For fifty years, the clinical toolkit in a dental practice has remained essentially unchanged.
 We probe.
 We take X-rays.
 We look for clinical signs of disease that are already visible.

-In that same period, medicine has undergone a diagnostic revolution.
-Physicians now use molecular-level biomarkers, liquid biopsies, and point-of-care testing to detect disease before symptoms appear.
+In that same period, medicine has undergone a screening revolution.
+Physicians now use molecular-level biomarkers and point-of-care testing to identify disease markers before symptoms appear.
 A patient walks into a doctor's office and leaves with more data about their health than a dental patient receives in a year of appointments.

 "An orthopedic surgeon gets blood tests before operating.
 Dentists don't.
 And we're operating on a skull."